Collaborative Group: Composed Image Retrieval via Consensus Learning from Noisy Annotations: Method

-where $\bm{\hat{g}_{IT}^m},~\bm{\hat{g}_{IT}^h} \in \mathbb{R}^C$ are the composed features from image-text compositors.
-The target image features $\bm{f^m_t}, \bm{f^h_t}$ are obtained from the same image encoder $F_{img}$ as the reference image features.
-Then the projector blocks (composed of an average pooling layer and a multilayer perceptron (MLP)) are employed to acquire the target features: $\bm{g_{TI}^m}$, $\bm{g_{TI}^h}$, $\bm{g_{IT}^m}$, and $\bm{g_{IT}^h}$.
-The four compositors are trained by reducing the distance between the composed features and their corresponding projected target features within the embedding space.
+The target image features $\bm{f^m_t}, \bm{f^h_t}$ are obtained from the same image encoder $F_{img}$ as the reference image features $\bm{f^m_r}, \bm{f^h_r}$.
+Then four independent projector blocks (composed of an average pooling layer and a MLP) are employed to acquire target features: $\bm{g_{TI}^m}$, $\bm{g_{TI}^h}$, $\bm{g_{IT}^m}$, and $\bm{g_{IT}^h}$.
+Finally, the four compositors are trained by pulling close the corresponding target while pushing away other negatives within the embedding space.

-In the next section, we will explain how these diverse compositors with different knowledge in the consensus module learn to relieve the triplet ambiguity problem.